rodshtein/svelte-way/recipes/form-data/README.md

 `🇺🇸 English` [`🇷🇺 Русский`](README-RU.md)

-# Svelte Kit - Send from data
+# Svelte Kit - Send form data
 Example of send form with binary data to endpoint and processing it.
 Every comments in files.
 - Form [`index.svelte`]('src/index.svelte')